-The Truth and Reconciliation through Right Relations program will develop a deeper understanding of our shared history, the meaning of reconciliation, and the role Canadians play in improving our relationship by:
+- Awaken a deeper understanding of our true shared history, conceptualize the meaning of reconciliation, and the role we all can play when we:

-- Inspiring us to take individual responsibility through learning existing reconciliation wise practices
+- Take responsibility through learning about wise practices and Indigenous strengths

-- Inviting participants to take action to achieve reconciliation in their own lives, communities, and organizations
+- Commit to action, to achieve reconciliation in our own lives, communities, and organization

 What does the program offer?

-The Truth and Reconciliation through Right Relations program will equip participants with new knowledge to:
+The Truth and Reconciliation through Right Relations program will equip participants with knowledge to:

-- Understand the United Nations Declaration of Indigenous Peoples and the Truth and Reconciliation Commission’s process and Calls to Action
+- Have an awareness of the United Nations Declaration of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission’s (TRC) process, principles and Calls to Action

 - Communicate through deep listening